jonspock/tessa/doc/README.md

-CCCC Core
+Club Core
 =====================

 Setup
 ---------------------
-[CCCC Core](http://pivx.org/wallet) is the original CCCC client and it builds the backbone of the network.
-However, it downloads and stores the entire history of CCCC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Club Core](http://pivx.org/wallet) is the original Club client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Club transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run CCCC on your native platform.
+The following are some helpful notes on how to run Club on your native platform.

 ### Unix